kudobuilder/kudo.dev/content/docs/faq.md

    └─ Step grault
 ```

-The status of the execution of a Plan is captured as a [PlanExecution](#what-is-a-planexecution) CRD.
-Each execution of a Plan has intentionally its own `PlanExecution` CRD.
+The status of the execution of a plan is captured as a [PlanExecution](#what-is-a-planexecution) CRD.
+Each execution of a plan has intentionally its own `PlanExecution` CRD.
 Plans drive the transition between current and desired states, and are built based on the current progress of that transition.
 They are not themselves part of those states.

-KUDO expects by default the `deploy` Plan.
+KUDO expects by default the `deploy` plan.

 ## What is a PlanExecution?

-This CRD captures the status of the execution of a Plan defined in an `OperatorVersion` on an `Instance`.
-The Plan status is solely determined based on the statuses of its child Phases, and the Phases in turn determine their statuses based on their Steps.
+This CRD captures the status of the execution of a plan defined in an `OperatorVersion` on an `Instance`.
+The plan status is solely determined based on the statuses of its child phases, and the phases in turn determine their statuses based on their steps.

 ## What is a Parameter?

-Parameters provide configuration for the Instance.
+Parameters provide configuration for the instance.

 ## What is a Deployment Strategy?

-A deployments strategy indicates the way in which a Plan or Step must be executed.
-If a Step requires another Step to complete first, it is necessary to declare them as `serial`.
+A deployments strategy indicates the way in which a plan or step must be executed.
+If a step requires another step to complete first, it is necessary to declare them as `serial`.
 The following strategies are available by default and can be used in an `OperatorVersion` YAML definition:

 - `serial`
-  An example for a `serial` Plan is [kafka-operatorversion.yaml](https://github.com/kudobuilder/operators/blob/master/repo/stable/kafka/versions/0/kafka-operatorversion.yaml).
+  An example for a `serial` plan is [kafka-operatorversion.yaml](https://github.com/kudobuilder/operators/blob/master/repo/stable/kafka/versions/0/kafka-operatorversion.yaml).
 - `parallel`
-  An example for a `parallel` Plan is [zookeeper-operatorversion.yaml](https://github.com/kudobuilder/operators/blob/master/repo/stable/kafka/versions/0/zookeeper-operatorversion.yaml)`
+  An example for a `parallel` plan is [zookeeper-operatorversion.yaml](https://github.com/kudobuilder/operators/blob/master/repo/stable/kafka/versions/0/zookeeper-operatorversion.yaml).

 ## What is a Trigger?

-When a Parameter is updated in an `Instance` object, it defines the "update strategy" for the Parameter in the `OperatorVersion`.
-This also gives you the option to customize your Plan a little bit further.
-For instance, a change of a specific value can trigger a pre-defined Plan, for example the `update` plan.
-You can define distinct update strategies for different Parameters.
-For example, you might trigger the `update` Plan when `image` is changed, and another Plan when `replicas` is changed.
+When a parameter is updated in an `Instance` object, it defines the "update strategy" for the parameter in the `OperatorVersion`.
+This also gives you the option to customize your plan a little bit further.
+For instance, a change of a specific value can trigger a pre-defined plan, for example the `update` plan.
+You can define distinct update strategies for different parameters.
+For example, you might trigger the `update` plan when `image` is changed, and another plan when `replicas` is changed.

-## When I create an Operator, will it automatically create new CRDs?
+## When I Create an Operator, Will It Automatically Create New CRDs?

 That is the eventual goal.
-We want each OperatorVersion (those versions of an Operator) to be a different API version of a command CRD that gets mapped to the Operator (see also image below).
-An Operator creates a CRD and then the versions of those are defined by the OperatorVersion.
+We want each `OperatorVersion` (those versions of an `Operator`) to be a different API version of a command CRD that gets mapped to the operator (see also image below).
+An `Operator` creates a CRD and then the versions of those are defined by the `OperatorVersion`.

 ![KUDO dynamic CRD](/images/kudo-dymanic-crd.png?10x20)

-## How does it work from an RBAC perspective?
+## How Does It Work From an RBAC Perspective?

 Right now everything is `namespaced`.
 For the current capability `Operator`, `OperatorVersion`,`Instance` and `PlanExecution` are all namespaced and the permissions of the operator are all in the current namespace.
 For example, deletion can only happen on objects in the namespace that the instance is in.
 There is a trade-off between the *flexibility* of having application operators deploy their own versions in their own namespaces to manage versus having *broad capability* from a cluster perspective.
 With easily defining `OperatorVersions` in YAML we give you the capability to provide full operators to everyone on the cluster and you are able to give those application management pieces to those application operators individually and not have to provide support on each one of those.